Emmanuel Taché

-The three daughters of the last male member of the family, who died in 1993, state that as Taché is not related to them he is not entitled to use the name.
-In the legal proceedings they seek a symbolic one euro in damages, plus 500 euros a day should Taché continue to use the name; their lawyer stated that, despite the different spellings of Taché and Tascher, there remained "a risk of confusion in the eyes of the public."
+The three daughters of the last male member of the family, who died in 1993, had stated that as Taché was not related to them he is not entitled to use the name.
+In the legal proceedings they were seeking a symbolic one euro in damages, plus 500 euros a day should Taché continue to use the name; their lawyer stated that, despite the different spellings of Taché and Tascher, there remained "a risk of confusion in the eyes of the public."